Blog

 Customer invoicing

-Once orders are fulfilled—or your customers’ SaaS subscriptions have started—the next phase involves creating and sending customer invoices to secure payment.
+Once orders are fulfilled—or your customers’ SaaS subscriptions have started—the next phase involves invoice generation and sending those invoices to collect payment.

 Accounts receivable

 The ultimate goal of an accounts receivable (AR) should be to link incoming customer payments with their owed invoice balances.
-By rapidly matching receipts to open and outstanding invoices, your finance and accounting teams can update those account balances accordingly.
+By rapidly matching receipts to open and outstanding invoices, your finance and accounting teams can update those account balances accordingly, feeding directly into your accounts payable system for a full view of your cash position.

 Additionally, AR staff should also monitor aging reports that show past-due invoices.
 Using this data, they can contact customers with overdue payments, with the ultimate goal of decreasing the “days sales outstanding” metric for faster cash flow turnaround.

 SaaS and subscription businesses also face extra AR management complexity.
 As recurring billing cycles for existing customers renew each period, new corresponding invoices must be generated dynamically.
 AR teams reconcile these rolling invoices with customer-hosted payment methods that are already on file.
-They also oversee renewal payment collection for continuity.
+They also oversee renewal payment collection for continuity, often using renewal management software to track dates, automate reminders, and reduce churn risk.

 AR teams then apply the dollars received to balance the linked open invoices as customer payments come in.
 Unfortunately, sometimes bad debt must be written off when customers can’t pay, which hurts crucial working capital needed to run and grow the company—this is why your business’ AR process must run smoothly.